 Arrangement marks a new era of statistical cooperation with Eurostat

-When the Office for National Statistics ceased to be a member of the European Statistical System in 2020, all work with Eurostat, the statistical office of the European Union, ended.
+When the Office for National Statistics ceased to be a member of the European Statistical System in 2020, most work with Eurostat, the statistical office of the European Union, ended.
 National Statistician, Sir Ian Diamond, explains how a new arrangement on statistical cooperation marks a reset in our working relationship.

 Earlier today, at the Bureau of the Conference of European Statisticians in Warsaw, I met with Mariana Kotzeva, Director General of Eurostat, to formalise a new arrangement on statistical cooperation.
 It is the first such agreement since the UK’s departure from the EU and marks a fresh approach to how our two organisations will work together.